JustCallMeSidd/Gas-Pipeline-Construction-Optimization-UNDERDOGS-/README.md

 ### Efficient Line Construction Algorithm

-The algorithm for constructing an efficient line or achieving a local minimum cost is implemented in [Algorithm_Efficient_Line](#).
+The algorithm for constructing an efficient line or achieving a local minimum cost is implemented in Algorithm_Efficient_Line.
 It employs techniques to minimize the defined cost function efficiently.

 ### Fair Line Construction Algorithm

-The algorithm for constructing a fair line or achieving a local minimum maximum distance to any house is implemented in [Algorithm_Fair_Line](#).
+The algorithm for constructing a fair line or achieving a local minimum maximum distance to any house is implemented in Algorithm_Fair_Line.
 It ensures fairness in serving houses while constructing the gas pipeline.

 ### Multiple Efficient Lines Algorithm

-The algorithm for optimizing the construction of multiple efficient lines is implemented in [Algorithm_Multiple_Efficient_Lines](#).
+The algorithm for optimizing the construction of multiple efficient lines is implemented in Algorithm_Multiple_Efficient_Lines.
 It introduces a novelty using silhouette score to achieve efficiency in serving houses with multiple pipelines.

 ## Usage

 To utilize these algorithms, follow the instructions provided in each algorithm's respective directory.

+## Novelty

+In this project, we introduce a novel approach to optimizing gas pipeline construction by considering various factors such as efficiency, fairness, and multiple lines simultaneously.
+Our algorithms incorporate innovative techniques to address these objectives, offering solutions that aim to improve upon existing methodologies.

+### Silhouette Score

+One of the key novelties in our approach is the utilization of silhouette score in the context of multiple efficient lines construction.
+Silhouette score is typically used in clustering analysis to evaluate the quality of clusters.
+Here, we adapt this metric to assess the efficiency of line placement relative to the distribution of houses, providing a novel perspective on optimization.

+By leveraging silhouette score, we aim to achieve a balance between minimizing the sum of distances from houses to their nearest lines while considering the inherent structure of the house distribution.
+This novel application enhances the robustness and effectiveness of our algorithms in real-world scenarios.

 ## Contributions

 Contributions to improving the algorithms, optimizing efficiency, or enhancing fairness are welcome.
 Feel free to submit pull requests or raise issues for discussion.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments